tudorcebere/personal_blog/_posts/2020-07-04-Python typing features.markdown

         raise 2*self.pi()
 {% endhighlight %}

-Breaking these constraints will result in raising and error.
+Breaking these constraints will result in raising an error.
 One interesting fact is the the `Final` is actually a generic one, being able to be subscripted.
 Why would this be useful?
 To keep a reference to a container object, like:

 {% highlight python %}
 from typing import Final, Dict